hindu-comm/weblogs/manasataramgini/2008/01/2008-01-20_elements-of-samkhyan-theories-of-atomism-and-consciousness-in-early-hindu-thought.md

 commentary to the sUtra 3.44 \[on the “subjugation” of matter by the yogin\] the vyAsa-bhAShya provides an introduction to sAmkhyan atomism.

-sthUla-svarUpa-sUkShma-anvaya-arthavattva saMyamAd bhUta jayaH ||
+sthUla-svarUpa-sUkShma-anvaya-arthavattva saMyamAd bhUta jayaH \|\|
-YS 3.44
+YS3.44

 The vyAsa bhAShya explains that sthUla is the bulk matter, which in turn in made up of an assembly of molecules or atoms – denoted by the term